Children's centres offer a range of services for families with children from birth to five in Suffolk, in a location that is handy for them.

 - Open Monday to Thursday 9:00am to 5:00pm, Friday 9:00am to 4:30pm

 - Cost Details

-- Most children's centre services are free, however there may be a small cost towards some activities for equipment, food or drink.
+- Children's centre services are free, however there may be a small cost towards some activities for equipment, food or drink.

 - Age Groups